 Four UEFA Champions League qualification places were up for grabs for the first time and Arsenal ended three seasons of dominance for Manchester United as they clinched the title in the defending champions' backyard with a 1-0 win at Old Trafford.
 The 2001/02 Premier League season was full of change, and that all started with a host of big-name arrivals as a number of clubs looked to challenge for United's crown.

-The summer of 2001 ushered in the start of Frank Lampard's long association with Chelsea as the midfielder arrived from West Ham United, Premier League debutants Fulham made the surprise signing of Dutch goalkeeper Edwin van der Sar from Juventus, and compatriot Ruud van Nistelrooy arrived at Manchester United.
+The summer of 2001 ushered in the start of Frank Lampard's long association with Chelsea as the midfielder arrived from West Ham United, Premier League debutants Fulham made the surprise signing of Dutch goalkeeper Edwin van der Sar from Juventus, and compatriot Ruud van Nistelrooy arrived at Man Utd.

 Meanwhile, Teddy Sheringham, the 2000/01 Professional Footballers' Association and Football Writers' Association Player of the Year, returned to Tottenham Hotspur, although Spurs lost centre-back Sol Campbell to arch rivals Arsenal.

 Dean Richards filled Campbell's boots after joining from Southampton, who moved into their new home of St Mary's Stadium after leaving The Dell.
-The centre-back's debut came against Manchester United, and he scored the opening goal as Spurs raced into a 3-0 lead at half-time.
-Sir Alex Ferguson's side came out firing in the second half, however, and emphatic finishes from Juan Sebastian Veron and David Beckham crowned a remarkable comeback for the visitors as the match finished 5-3 to United.
+The centre-back's debut came against Man Utd, and he scored the opening goal as Spurs raced into a 3-0 lead at half-time.
+Sir Alex Ferguson's side came out firing in the second half, however, and emphatic finishes from Juan Sebastian Veron and David Beckham helped crown a remarkable 5-3 comeback victory for the visitors.

-Liverpool then led the way soon after and two of the sides they beat in that fine early season run, Arsenal and Manchester United, met at Highbury in November.
-It was the hosts who came out on top as two late errors from United goalkeeper Fabien Barthez allowed Thierry Henry to score twice as the Gunners won 3-1.
+Liverpool then led the way soon after as Arsenal and Man Utd met at Highbury in November.
+It was the hosts who came out on top as two late errors from United goalkeeper Fabien Barthez allowed Thierry Henry to score twice to earn the Gunners a 3-1 win.

 Arsenal were soon on the receiving end of a home defeat to Sir Bobby Robson's Newcastle United, and the Magpies topped the table at Christmas.
 Newcastle striker Alan Shearer, who would go on to become the first player to score 200 Premier League goals when he struck against Charlton Athletic, found the net 23 times during the campaign, but Arsenal followed that reverse with an irresistible run of form.